The Roof Rats’ propensity to infest attics and ceiling voids means they are a particularly troublesome pest

 As the name implies, this rat prefers to dwell in upper areas in and around buildings.
 It is a sleek, agile animal, well adapted for climbing and moving along narrow overhead wires and ledges.
 It is also known as the black rat, ship rat and house rat.

 The roof rat is a native of the arboreal forests from equatorial Southeast Asia.
-It is speculated this rat arrival to North America on ships anywhere from the 15th or early 16th centuries.
-Generally, the roof rat’s range is restricted to coastal cities, ports and waterways.
+We speculate this rat arrival in North America on ships somewhere between the 15th or early 16th centuries.
+The roof rat’s range is typically limited to coastal cities, ports and waterways.

 - Rat Fact: